Phonetic-assisted Multi-Target Units Modeling for Improving Conformer-Transducer ASR system: Proposed Methods

 Moreover, as illustrated in Fig.\ref{fig:res}(b), a self-condition(SC) mechanism \cite{sc} is applied to further improve the AEncoder, by making the subsequent AEncoder layers conditioned on both the previous layer representation and the intermediate CTC predictions.
 The \texttt{Linear} in SC means using a fully-connected layer to linearly transform the dimension of intermediate CTC predictions to the same dimension of AEncoder layers.
-We expect \texttt{pcaCTC} can outperform the other two PMU variants, because it integrates both PASM and BPE advantages in a more effective way, by applying \texttt{PASM-CTC} on lower AEncoder enables ConformerT to learn better acoustic representations from the phonetic-induced PASM modeling, while applying \texttt{BPE-CTC} on the top AEncoder helps to produce more robust linguistic embeddings.
+We expect \texttt{paCTC} can outperform the other two PMU variants, because it integrates both PASM and BPE advantages in a more effective way, by applying \texttt{PASM-CTC} on lower AEncoder enables ConformerT to learn better acoustic representations from the phonetic-induced PASM modeling, while applying \texttt{BPE-CTC} on the top AEncoder helps to produce more robust linguistic embeddings.

-In addition, inspired by the idea of hierarchically increasing subword units in \cite{hierarchical}, we also design an optional structure (dashed block in Fig.\ref{fig:res}) in \texttt{pcaCTC}, by inserting an intermediate \texttt{BPE-CTC} alignment at the middle AEncoder block with $N_{2}$ layers.
-With this optional structure, Eq.(\ref{eq:pca1}) is then modified as follows:
+In addition, inspired by the idea of hierarchically increasing subword units in \cite{hierarchical}, we also design an optional structure (dashed block in Fig.\ref{fig:res}) in \texttt{paCTC}, by inserting an intermediate \texttt{BPE-CTC} alignment at the middle AEncoder block with $N_{2}$ layers.
+With this optional structure, Eq.(\ref{eq:pa1}) is then modified as follows:

 where $\mathcal{L}_{\texttt{BPE-CTC}}^{N_{2}}$ is the \texttt{BPE-CTC} loss of intermediate middle AEncoder block.
 It's worth noting that the intermediate \texttt{BPE-CTC} and \texttt{PASM-CTC} have the same vocabulary size that is much smaller than the one of \texttt{BPE-CTC} applied to the top AEncoder block, such as 194 versus 3000.
-This \texttt{pcaCTC} with optional structure can not only leveraging low-level phonetic information to produce better high-level linguistic targets, but also achieves a progressive representation learning process which can integrate different types of subwords in a fine-to-coarse manner.
+This \texttt{paCTC} with optional structure can not only leverage low-level phonetic information to produce better high-level linguistic targets, but also achieve a progressive representation learning process which can integrate different types of subwords in a fine-to-coarse manner.
+What's more, we explore two different variants of \texttt{paCTC} with optional structure, namely \texttt{paCTC-s} and \texttt{paCTC-us}. \texttt{paCTC-s} means we not only share two SC linear layers, but also share the linear layer parameters of both \texttt{PASM-CTC} and intermediate \texttt{BPE-CTC}, while \texttt{paCTC-us} means not.